orifelszer/CrimeData/README.md

 For the same reason, but for our unsupervised models, we suggest you to call `Clean_data_unsupervised_part1.zip` and `Clean_data_unsupervised_part2.zip`.
 You can created your datasets in the `Creating_unsupervised_data.ipynb`

-   - `Creating_unsupervised_data.ipynb` for combining the datasets
+   - `Creating_unsupervised_data.ipynb` for combining the datasets.
-   - `Prepare_unsupervised_data_functions.ipynb` for data preprocessing and feature engineering
+   - `Prepare_unsupervised_data_functions.ipynb` for data preprocessing and feature engineering.
-   - `Clustering.ipynb` and `Anomaly_detectuon.ipynb` for Unsupervised learning models
+   - `Clustering.ipynb` and `Anomaly_detection.ipynb` for Unsupervised learning models.

 ## **Installation Instructions**